PThanapon/e7herodata/README.md

-<h2>Welcome to E7 Hero Data!<h2/>
+<h3>Welcome to E7 Hero Data!<h3/>
-A project where I analysed the base stat of heroes from Epic Seven.
+A project where I collect and analysed the base stat of heroes from Epic Seven.

 <h4>Background Information<h4/>